Luyaochen1/glabapp_deploy/README.md

 ```

-Now, we can try to run the original CTA detection program
+Now, we can try to run the original CTA detection program ot make sure the required packages are installed.

 ```
 python run.py